george-asiedu/george-asiedu/README.md

 - 👋 Hi, I’m @george-asiedu
 - 👀 I’m interested in ...software development and mobile development
 - 🌱 I’m a frontent web developer but learning to become a fullstack developer
-- I am currently upskilling in Angular and nodeTs with express
+- I am currently upskilling in AWS Cloud Practitioner and Nest.js
-- I have skills in HTML, CSS, JS, TS, React, Tailwind, Angular, MongoDB, node, express, and Java
+- I have skills in HTML, CSS, JS, TS, React, Tailwind, Angular, MongoDB, node, express, Java, Postgres, Nest.js, Linux
 - 💞️ I’m looking to collaborate on ...web development and other programming languages
 - 📫 How to reach me ...asiedug41@gmail.com